get_term_field()

 String|Int|null|WP_Error

 .
-Will return an empty string if $term is not an object or if $field is not set in $term.
+Returns an empty string if $term is not an object or if the field $field is not found on the term ($term).

 Usage